WBLK

-WBLK (93.7 FM) is a commercial radio station licensed to Depew that serves Western New York, the Buffalo metropolitan area and the Niagara Region of Ontario.
-WBLK is owned by Townsquare Media and has an urban contemporary radio format, featuring hip hop, R&B and soul.
-The station carries the syndicated Steve Harvey Morning Show.
+WBLK (93.7 FM) is a commercial radio station licensed to Depew, New York, United States, that serves Western New York, the Buffalo metropolitan area and the Niagara Region of Ontario.
+WBLK is owned by Townsquare Media and has an urban contemporary format.

 WBLK can be classified as a "heritage" station, holding the same format and call letters since its debut.
 It is the oldest urban FM radio station in the U.S. The station also regularly ranks in the top 5 radio stations in Buffalo's Nielsen ratings.
 It has an effective radiated power (ERP) of 47,000 watts.
 The transmitter is atop the Rand Building in Downtown Buffalo and the studios are on a lower floor of the building.

 History

 Station logo used with different slogans from 2003 until 2017.